|

 drink - a cup of fresh reindeer blood

-Then the entire community – including a
+the entire community – including a number

-number of curious reindeer -- gathered outside
+of curious reindeer -- gathered outside

 the Yurts to listen to Vivaldi and Mozart